Herniated Disc

 The last type of procedure seeks to remove the disc and fuse the spine to account for the missing intervertebral cushion.
 Spinal fusion is the least enlightened and most risky of all options.

-Herniated Disc Procedures Facts
+Herniated Disc Procedure Facts

 Herniated disc surgery is a real problematic issue for me, since most patients go into it with the false hope that they will be cured once and for all.
 While it is true that many patients do enjoy short term relief, most eventually get their pain back and sometimes it returns with twice the original fury.